iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 The title "HTML5" is a bit misleading.
 As you saw, the new standard is not just about HTML, but about interaction and advanced browser features.

-[sum]The trend is: javascript is enhancing its abilities.
+[sum]The trend is: JavaScript is enhancing its abilities.
 It is becoming more and more powerful, trying to reach desktop apps.[/sum]

-Modern browsers improve their engines to achieve higher javascript execution speed.
+Modern browsers improve their engines to achieve higher JavaScript execution speed.
 They also fix bugs and try to follow the standard.

-[sum]The trend is: javascript is becoming faster and more stable.[/sum]
+[sum]The trend is: JavaScript is becoming faster and more stable.[/sum]

 It is also very important that new standards HTML5 and ECMAScript 5/6 are mostly compatible with older standards.
 That means they don't break existing apps.